Unsupervised Hyperspectral Mixed Noise Removal Via Spatial-Spectral Constrained Deep Image Prior: Conclusion

 \section{Conclusion}

-\begin{spacing}{1.03} In this paper, we propose the S2DIP for hyperspectral mixed noise removal.
-The separable 3D convolution is employed to preferably capture the spatial-spectral correlation with fewer parameters, and the DIP framework is combined with the SSTV loss to fully explore the HSI spatial-spectral local smooth prior.
-Experimental results on synthetic data and real data demonstrate the effectiveness of the proposed method, which could lead to properly reconstructed output, hence achieves high-quality denoising results.
-Moreover, the proposed method alleviates the semi-convergence, which always exists in the DIP framework.
-At last, the proposed method is provided with strong generalization ability, thus it can be used to deal with strong and mixed noise removal in different types of data. \end{spacing} { }
+In this paper, we propose the S2DIP for hyperspectral mixed noise removal.
+The SSTV regularization is considered to fully explore the HSI spatial-spectral local smooth prior to improve the effectiveness of the unsupervised DIP.
+The $\ell_1$-norm sparse term is considered to remove the sparse noise.
+To address the proposed model, we develop an ADMM algorithm.
+Experimental results on synthetic data and real data demonstrate the effectiveness of the proposed method, which outperforms state-of-the-art methods.
+Meanwhile, the proposed method favorably alleviates the semi-convergence problem, which always exists in the DIP framework.
+Our future work would contain the usage of unsupervised CNN and its combination with model-based methods for more applications, especially for multi-dimensional image processing. { }